souvikdas1995/stock-market-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Dockerization

+This is dockerized and the image is available in https://hub.docker.com/repository/docker/souvikd95/stock-market-frontend.
+You can pull the image with the command docker pull souvikd95/stock-market-frontend:latest